Learn how you can create a school calming room to help combat the effects of chronic stress and anxiety on students and help them focus on academics.

 In the sixth episode of the Open Book Webcast, hear how Librarian Jessica Ryan pivoted to create virtual programming for the children and adults in her community in response to the pandemic.
 She then met her community’s needs once again by adapting her programming in response to George Floyd’s death.

 Your school community’s well-being will be top of mind this school year as kids head back to school in various in-person and virtual models.
-Get tips from a seasoned school psychologist on how educators and parents alike can support students’ mental health by helping them prepare for changes, stay connected, and be successful this school year.
+Get tips from a seasoned school counselor on how educators and parents alike can support students’ mental health by helping them prepare for changes, stay connected, and be successful this school year.

 In the third episode of Demco’s Open Book Webcast, librarian and popular children’s lit podcaster Matthew Winner discusses the role librarians play in supporting students’ social-emotional learning and how children’s literature can help families navigate the turbulent waters of 2020.